paulhibbitts/test-docsify-open-course-starter-kit/README.md

 For example, https://hibbitts-design.github.io/docsify-open-course-starter-kit/#/resources would display a standard Docsify page while https://hibbitts-design.github.io/docsify-open-course-starter-kit/#/resources?embedded=true would only display page content (i.e. no sidebar or optional navbar is shown).

-To optionally hide the 'Edit this Page on GitHub' link, use the following:
+To optionally hide the 'Edit this Page' link, use the following:

 `?embedded=true&hidegitlink=true`

-For example, https://hibbitts-design.github.io/docsify-open-course-starter-kit/#/resources would display a standard Docsify page while https://hibbitts-design.github.io/docsify-open-course-starter-kit/#/resources?embedded=true&hidegitlink=true would only display page content (i.e. no sidebar or optional navbar is shown) and also hide the 'Edit this Page on GitHub' link.
+For example, https://hibbitts-design.github.io/docsify-open-course-starter-kit/#/resources would display a standard Docsify page while https://hibbitts-design.github.io/docsify-open-course-starter-kit/#/resources?embedded=true&hidegitlink=true would only display page content (i.e. no sidebar or optional navbar is shown) and also hide the 'Edit this Page' link.

 🌐 Using an LMS to Host a Docsify Open Course Site
 ---